 Repayment of a mortgage or debt you’re both jointly responsible for

-In a business/working relationship together which cause a financial impact if they were to die
+In a business/working relationship together which causes a financial impact if they were to die

 Getting Life Insurance For My Parents